Risk Management/Crop Insurance Education Program

 Massachusetts Fruit & Vegetable growers also have an option of purchasing a revenue based policy.
 Whole Farm Revenue Protection (WFRP) is a whole-farm revenue protection plan of insurance which protects against low revenue due to unavoidable natural disasters and/or market fluctuations.
 For more information on Whole Farm Revenue Protection, click here, to access the WFRP fact sheet.

 Federal Crop Insurance is sold by private crop insurance agent.
 Click on this link to find a crop insurance agent in Massachusetts.

 Non-Insured Disaster Assistance Program (NAP)

-Growers of fruit and vegetable crops, not covered by crop insurance, can insure their crops through the USDA Farm Service Agency (FSA) Non-Insured Crop Disaster Assistance Program (NAP).
+Growers of fruit and vegetable crops, not covered by crop insurance, can insure their crops through the USDA - Farm Service Agency (FSA) Non-Insured Crop Disaster Assistance Program (NAP).
 NAP provides catastrophic coverage at 50% of the potential production and 55% of the established price.
-The 2014 Farm Bill provided for "buy-up" coverage under NAP.
-Individual crops can now be covered up to 65% of the potential production and up to 100% of the established price for the crop.
+The 2014 Farm Bill provided for "buy-up" coverage under NAP, however with the expiration of the 2014 Farm Bill, "buy-up" coverage ceased and therefore is not available for the 2019 crop year.
 For more information and applicable deadlines, visit your local FSA office.